HippolyteBourel/UCRL_implementation/README.md

 # UCRL implementation

 This implementation, and related work, is the result of my internship under the supervision of Odalric-Ambrym Maillard and Sadegh Talebi, in the Sequel team of Inria Lille (from february to june 2019).
-The work on C-UCRL has essentially been done by Mahsa Asadi and my supervisors, I join later for experimental part and improvements of C-UCRL(C).
+The work on C-UCRL has essentially been done by Mahsa Asadi and my supervisors, I join later for experimental parts and improvements of C-UCRL(C).

 The code in itself is in the "experiments" folder, see the first section below for an explanation about how to run an experiment using this implementation.